vitringr/sandfall/guide/note.md

 Experiment with separate function for every cell?
 Idk.

-# Slow Entropy

-Right now the entropy is instant 1:1

-Make it incremental.

 # Generator

-Should probably be uint
+Experiment with unsigned numbers.

+I don't seem to need any negative values anyways.

 # Temperature

-Heat should start from 0 (for now absolute zero), with 30 default.

 If water heat is high increase the spread.

 If low reduce the spread?

-## Air Transfer
+## Air Shield Transfer

 If you want to make air transfer, you can add state to the Empty cells.